premail/website/docs/00-introduction.md

 ---

 [MJML](https://mjml.io/) is a markup language for writing bulletproof HTML emails.
 It consciously does not incorporate a build process.
-This is one such build process.
+This is that build process.

 Premail is component-based, and uses Handlebars for templating.
 Settings are